tobe2098/rmutexpp/README.md

 - Apply function to all objects (if locked)
 - Allow .lock() and .try_lock() and .unlock().
 Get var reference from it that unlocks on destruction as well.
 - Write all idioms in main.cpp so they can be read and seen to work
+- If mutex is const... why use mutex?
+It is const.
+DO not construct if const, give an error saying you should just access with const label.